Proposed HNIS PTO Bylaws to be voted on in November 2017 General Board Meeting

 Section 1: Administrative Representative

 Attends Summer Meeting.
-The Administrative Representative is to meet with the incoming President, Vice President prior to the start of the new school year.
+The Administrative Representative is to meet with the incoming President and Vice President prior to the start of the new school year.

 Determines Fundraising Goal.
 Works with the President to determine annual fundraising goals and provides all associated costs and outlines potential implementation hindrances.